-The BBA at UIC Business allows you the flexibility and convenience to finish your business degree at a top-ranked, research-based, AACSB-accredited business school.
-The BBA is offered both online and on campus to meet your academic preference.
+The BBA program at UIC Business allows you the convenience to finish your business degree at a top-ranked, research-based, AACSB-accredited business school.
+Students can select either online or on campus-based tracks to meet your academic preference.

 - Learn to manage data